-"Statutory Thresholds" means the requirements prescribed by A.R.S. § 41-1525(B) pertaining to the minimum Capital Investment and minimum number of QEPs which a taxpayer must satisfy at a single location within a 12-month period ending on or before the close of the calendar year first following the calendar year in which the Authority issued its Pre- Approval Letter in order to claim Program tax credits.
+"Statutory Thresholds" means the requirements prescribed by A.R.S. § 41-1525(B) pertaining to the minimum Capital Investment and minimum number of QEPs which a taxpayer must satisfy at a single location within a 12-month period ending on or before the close of the calendar year first following the calendar year in which Commerce issued its Pre-Approval Letter in order to claim Program tax credits.

-"Substantially Complete" means, for a Request for Pre-Approval or Application, that all matters are fully addressed by the taxpayer and that any and all ancillary documents required by the Authority are attached or can be supplied within 14 calendar days after receipt of notification by the Authority of any deficiencies (or within an additional 14 calendar day period if requested by the taxpayer and granted by the Program manager or longer upon evidence of undue burden or extreme hardship on the part of the taxpayer - extreme hardship or undue burden experienced by a third-party consultant or other representative of taxpayer shall not constitute adequate basis for an extension).
+"Substantially Complete" means, in respect to a Request for Pre-Approval or Application, that all matters are fully addressed by the taxpayer and that any and all ancillary documents required by Commerce are attached or can be supplied within 14 calendar days after receipt of notification by Commerce of any deficiencies (or within an additional 14 calendar day period if requested by the taxpayer and granted by the Program manager).

 "Taxpayer" or "taxpayer" means an individual, a sole proprietorship, a corporation, a limited liability company, a partnership, or any other entity taxable for U.S. federal income tax purposes as either an "association" or a partnership.
-For purposes of A.R.S. § 20-224.03 the term "taxpayer" also includes an individual insurer and an Insurance Holding Company System.12
+For purposes of A.R.S. § 20-224.03 the term "taxpayer" also includes an individual insurer.

-Quality Jobs Tax Credit Program c/o Arizona Commerce Authority 100 N. 7th Ave., Suite 400, Phoenix, AZ 85007
+Quality Jobs Tax Credit Program c/o Arizona Commerce Authority 333 North Central Avenue, Suite 1900, Phoenix, AZ 85004

-Questions regarding the Program can be directed to kimberlys@azcommerce.com
+Questions regarding the Program can be directed to michellev@azcommerce.com